edmundophie/ansible-mongodb-3.6-initial-setup/README.md

     - name: replica_set_name
       description: name of the replica set / mongodb cluster, if you are migrating from multi account you need to use the same replica_set_name
       example: tsidatarepl
-    - name: volume_defice
+    - name: volume_device
       description: name of the device volume to be mounted to store mongodb data
-      example: /deb/xvdb
+      example: /dev/xvdb
     - name: mongodb_repl_oplog_size
-      description: : size of the mongo oplog in MB
+      description: : Size of the mongo oplog in MB
       example: 10000
     - name: hostname
       description: FQDN for mongodb instance